Energy Efficiency | October 1, 2024

 Importance of Updating HVAC in Pharma + Biotech

 The ability to control and automate building systems, including HVAC, is an obvious gain for a facility manager.
-HVAC systems form a critical component of any facility’s purpose and are responsible for several key functions, several of which are especially important for pharmaceutical facilities.
-Because HVAC enables production, pharmaceutical or otherwise, careful design and maintenance are of utmost importance, and improvements in HVAC in the pharma industry or the biotech industry can result in significant energy savings.
+HVAC systems are critical to any facility's purpose and are responsible for several vital functions essential for pharmaceutical facilities.
+Because HVAC enables production, pharmaceutical or otherwise, careful design and maintenance are crucial, and improvements in HVAC in the pharmaceutical or biotech industry can result in significant energy savings.
 A big part of this includes the controls system.

 Benefits of Building Automation in Pharma

-A Building Management System that is properly managed and regularly used by facility personnel enables pharmaceutical facilities to achieve better HVAC and other system operations.
-This ensures both the quality, sensitive environment necessary for pharma and system control all modern facilities need to lower costs and run efficiently.
+Building Management System properly implemented, configured, and regularly used by facility personnel enables pharmaceutical and biotech facilities to achieve better HVAC and other system operations.
+A well-managed system ensures both the quality and sensitive environment necessary for pharmaceuticals and system control, which all modern facilities need to lower costs and run efficiently.

 The function of HVAC in pharma facilities